wr0ngway/resque-dynamic-queues/README.md

 Usage:

+If creating a gem of your own that uses resque-dynamic-queues, you may have to add an explicit require statement at the top of your Rakefile:

+require 'resque-dynamic-queues'

 Start your workers with a QUEUE that can contain '\*' for zero-or more of any character, '!' to exclude the following pattern, or @key to look up the patterns from redis.
 Some examples help:

 QUEUE='foo' rake resque:work